PascalVisser/CalorieCalculator_Webapp/README.txt

 - In IntelliJ, go to File > Settings > Build, Execution, Deployment > Application Servers and with the top-left plus sign, add Tomcat server.
 - With the tomcat server added, in Run/Debug Configurations, set URL to http://localhost:8080/index
-- Under deployment, At the bottem set Application context to: /
+- Under deployment, At the bottom set Application context to: /

-Now the IntelliJ project is configuerd.
+Now the IntelliJ project is configured.

-The minimum requairement for Java = JDK 14+
+The minimum requirement for Java = JDK 14+

-Database Tunnel:
+# Database Tunnel:

-The web app makes useage of a remote database from storage and login.
-To access the database the following step need to be made:
+The web app makes usage of a remote database from storage and login.
+To access the database the following steps need to be made:

 Windows: